nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M05 - Persistence and Data Access/L1 - The Java Persistence Ecosystem.md

 This can be done using various data structures, such as files, relational databases, NoSQL databases, object databases, etc.

-**The most popular approach remains relational databases**, which is the structure we’ll focus on in this course as well.

 ## Java Persistence Solutions

 Let’s go over the persistence options available in the Java ecosystem at a very high level.